-IPHI is excited to congratulate 19 graduates of the Community Health Workers Core Skills Training facilitated from July – August in Richmond this summer.
-On August 29, 2018, Community Health Workers from across Virginia completed a rigorous CHW training course that covered the foundations of health equity, public health knowledge, communication skills, care coordination, teaching & capacity building, health education and promotion, outreach strategies, advocacy, wellness, legal and ethical issues, and data collection and documentation.
-During this participatory and interactive class, students had the opportunity to explore these topics through guided discussions, group activities, and opportunities to reflect on the health issues concerning their communities.
-The completion of this course brought each graduate one step closer to achieving the new Community Health Worker certification in Virginia.
+IPHI is excited to congratulate 19 Community Health Worker (CHW) Core Skills Training graduates facilitated from July through August in Richmond this summer.
+On August 29, 2018, community health workers from across Virginia completed a rigorous CHW training course that covered the foundations of health equity, public health knowledge, communication skills, care coordination, teaching & capacity building, health education and promotion, outreach strategies, advocacy, wellness, legal and ethical issues, and data collection and documentation.
+During this interactive and participatory class, students had the chance to learn more about these topics through guided discussions, group activities, and reflection on the health problems in their own communities.
+After finishing this course, each graduate was a step closer to getting the new CHW certification in Virginia.

-Several of the CHWs spoke of how this training provided them with the skills needed to be a success CHW.
+Several CHWs spoke of how this training provided them with the skills needed to succeed as CHWs.
 Read their statements below.

 “My name is Sean Reid and I formally became a CHW because I truly believe that environmental and social factors can have a profound effect on an individual’s overall health.
 My role as a community health worker will be to bridge the gap between the population in which we serve, the health care system, and community resources.
 Being a community health worker means having the compassion, empathy, and capacity to relate and connect with individuals on a level which makes relationships organic.
 The training I’ve embarked on has been nothing less than amazing.
 I’ve been blessed with knowledge and understanding of various topics that prior to this training I was totally unaware and ignorant to.
 I’m now well equipped to perform my duties as a community health worker at an elite level.”